deepdalsania/tutorials/core-java/README.md

 # CORE JAVA
 This project is all about core java programs by which you can easily perform whole practicals regarding core java.
-Core_Java project contains most of the topics regarding core java like loop , oops concepts , networking , multithrading , file , applet , new features etc.
+- Core_Java project contains most of the topics regarding core java like loop , oops concepts , networking , multithrading , file , applet , new features etc.
+- Core_Java_Gtu_Programs project cotains most of the programs whic was asked in gtu university examination from Winter-2015 to Summer-2018.

 # Support
 I inspired to learn **JAVA** from **Prof.Ashutosh A. Abhangi** which took Java as a subject and teach everything with theory as well as